SussexUCU/sussexucu.github.io/README.md

 Published Council papers are availble to all staff and students to read via login through <a href="https://direct.sussex.ac.uk/page.php?realm=searches&page=committees">Sussex Direct</a>.
 There are thousands of papers but no search facility. <b>Until now!</b>

-So far we can search ~2400 Council papers, including Council, Strategic Performance and Resource Commitee, Audit & Risk, Audit (disbanded 2017) and Finance (disbanded 2017), and some recent Senate papers.
-Word searches are not cap sensitive.
+So far we can search ~2400 Council papers, including Strategic Performance and Resource, Audit & Risk, Audit (disbanded 2017) and Finance (disbanded 2017).
 We can search all file types (rtf, doc, docx, ppt, pptx etc) including (amazingly) scanned pdfs.

 <b>How do I do a word search?</b>